StickmanRed/wick-test/README.md

 Hello!
-This is code for an upgraded Wick Editor cursor. `mycustom.js` and `compressed.txt` are the same code, but `compressed.txt` is in bookmarklet form.
+This is a collection of bookmarklets for Wick Editor.
+Grouped files contain the same code, but files that end in `-c.txt` are the compressed JavaScript in the form of a bookmarklet.